GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 #### SLO for Movie Guru App Access

-- SLO: 99.95% of users should be able to access the Movie Guru app and view the main interface within 3 seconds, measured over a 7-day rolling window.
+- SLO: 99.95% of users should be able to access the Movie Guru app and view the main interface within 1 second, measured over a 7-day rolling window.

 - Rationale: